 He is also the Founder and President of the James Fellowship, a non-profit (501c3) ministry that serves the Church by establishing intensive discipleship groups in local churches for men recovering from sexual addiction

-Greg has a particular passion that Christ’s people would love Reformed experiential theology—believing that the truths contained in Scripture should, by the power of the Spirit, penetrate our hearts, progressively enable our minds, hearts, and character to be transformed as we submit to the lordship of Jesus Christ.
+Greg has a particular passion that Christ’s people would enter into personal relationship with Jesus Christ, grow in a love for God’s word, and experience the transforming and renewing power of the Holy Spirit, who progressively enable our minds, hearts, and character to be transformed as we submit to the lordship of Jesus Christ.

 Greg and his wife Christie have four children—Catie-Claire Annabelle (b.
 November 2012), John Haddon (b.
 March 2015), James Owen (b.
 August 2018) and William Henry (b.August 2021).